 - Preassign Lots: Allow the creation of lot numbers for this inventory item before the item is received or used in a job.
-See "Preassigning Lot Numbers" on page 102 for more information. - Lot Prefix: Specify a lot prefix for this inventory item.
-You can specify a default here or use "intelligent lot numbers" on page 94. - Backflush: If this inventory item can be backflushed, select this check box. - Reservable: If this inventory item can be reserved, select this check box. - Shelf Life: Enter a value in days for how long a lot can stay in inventory before it expires. - 4 Select Actions > Save.
+See Preassigning Lot Numbers on page 100. - Lot Prefix: Specify a lot prefix for this inventory item.
+You can specify a default here or use intelligent lot numbers.
+See About "Intelligent" Lot and Serial Numbers on page 92. - Backflush: If this inventory item can be backflushed, select this check box. - Reservable: If this inventory item can be reserved, select this check box. - Shelf Life: Enter a value in days for how long a lot can stay in inventory before it expires.

+4 Select Actions > Save.